brimdata/super/book/src/intro.md

 ## Performance

-A challenge of super-structured data model is that it is inherently more complex than the relational model and thus poses performance challenges.
+The super-structured data model is inherently more complex than the relational model and thus poses performance challenges.

-That said, the relational model is a special case of the super-structured model so the myriad of optimization techniques developed for SQL and the relational model apply when super-structured data is homogeneously typed.
+But since the relational model is a special case of the super-structured model, the myriad of optimization techniques developed for SQL and the relational model can apply when super-structured data is homogeneously typed.
 Moreover, it turns out that you can implement a vectorized runtime for super-structured data by organizing the data into vectorized units based on types instead of relational columns.

-While SuperDB is not setting speed records for relational queries, it's performance for an early system is decent and will continue to improve.
+While SuperDB is not yet setting speed records for relational queries, it's performance for an early system is decent and will continue to improve.
-SQL and the RM have had 55 years to mature and improve and SuperDB is applying these lessons step by step
+SQL and the RM have had 55 years to mature and improve and SuperDB is applying these lessons step by step.

-## Summary and Next Steps
+## Summary

 To summarize, SuperDB provides a unified approach to analytics for eclectic JSON data and uniformly typed relational tables.
-It does so in a SQL compatible fashion when data looks like relational tables while offering a modern pipe sytax suited for arbitrarily typed collections of data.
+It does so in a SQL compatible fashion when data looks like relational tables while offering a modern pipe syntax suited for arbitrarily typed collections of data.

 In other words,
-SuperDB does not attempt to replace the relational model but rather leverages it in a more general approaach based on the super-structured data model were:
+SuperDB does not attempt to replace the relational model but rather leverages it in a more general approaach based on the super-structured data model where:

 * SuperSQL is a superset of SQL,
 * the super-structured data model is a superset of the relational model,